Subun-01/ros_task/README.md

 We’ll let you figure out the roll, pitch, and yaw by yourself.</p>

-Just launch the launch file, run the teleop node as described at the start and have fun driving around the Hologlyph Bot!</p>
+Just launch the launch file, run the teleop node as described at the start and have fun driving around the Mini Bot!</p>
 <p>BONUS: Observe the Holonomic Mode in teleop package. and figure out what teleop is actually doing by using <code>echo</code> and <code>info</code>.
 For Ex:<code>ros2 topic info /cmd_vel</code>.</p>
 <hr />